Mitt Romney: College, France mission, marriage, and children

 The Romneys' first son, Taggart, was born in 1970 while they were undergraduates at BYU and living in a basement apartment.
 Their son Matthew was born in 1971 and Joshua in 1975.
 Benjamin (1978) and Craig (1981) were born after Romney had begun his career.
+Intending to pursue a business career, he followed his father's advice that legal training would be valuable and enrolled in the joint Juris Doctor and Master of Business Administration program offered by Harvard Law School and Harvard Business School.